 Pritzker Group Venture Fellows

 Do you have an idea for a new business startup?
-Applications will be taken in the spring for Prizker Group Venture Fellows (LaunchU).
+Applications will be taken in the spring for Pritzker Group Venture Fellows (LaunchU).
 Selected winners will participate in this summer fellowship program, designed to help launch Chicago's next successful startups.
 One or two teams will be chosen to receive a monetary prize to help cover rent as well as living and business expenses.

 Financial support is available for students aspiring to have a positive impact across industry sectors and functional areas.
 Some students may choose to form a new venture while others may identify a specific intrapreneurial project where they believe they can have significant and sustainable impact.
 But what will hold true across all supported projects is that business acumen and market-driven principles will be leveraged for sustainable positive impact on people and the planet.

 Zell Fellows Program

 The Zell Scholars Program is designed to be a unique, applied entrepreneurial education for a select number of Kellogg MBA students with a passion for new business creation.
-The program combines classwork, fieldwork, experiences, coaching and services to provide an aspiring entrepreneur with the tools and resources they will need to develop, launch and grow successful ventures.
+The program combines classwork, fieldwork, experiences, coaching and services to provide an aspiring entrepreneur with the tools and resources needed to develop, launch and grow successful ventures.